(While supplies last, ours are here.)

 Rough service bulbs are incandescent lights, and therefore they look and dim and act just like the bulbs you already love.
 They were excluded from the phase out because they're needed for special applications like those involving a lot of vibration.
 They are made to withstand voltage spikes and are given stronger filaments.

-Here's the trick to rough service bulbs: they're made as 130 volt bulbs, but in most if not all instances, you'll run them at 120 volts in the U.S. This means they'll use less energy but also not burn as brightly as other incandescent bulbs showing the same wattage.
+Here's the trick to rough service bulbs: they're made as 130 volt bulbs, but in most if not all instances, you'll run them at closer to 120 volts in the U.S. This means they'll use less energy but also not burn as brightly as other incandescent bulbs showing the same wattage.
 So if you're replacing an incandescent bulb with a rough service bulb and you want to retain about the same amount of light, choose the next level of wattage.

 For instance, if you're replacing a 40 watt incandescent, choose a 50 watt rough service bulb.
-It will only use about 40 to 45 watts of energy and produce the light of a traditional 40 to 45 watt bulb.
+It should only use about 40 to 45 watts of energy and produce the light of a traditional 40 to 45 watt bulb.
 If you're replacing a 60 watt incandescent, choose a 75 watt rough service bulb.
-It will use the energy and produce the light of about a traditional 65 watt bulb.
+It should use the energy and produce the light of about a traditional 65 watt bulb.

 Alternately, if you don't mind a little less light in an area, choosing a rough service bulb at equal wattage to the bulb you're replacing lets you save some energy costs.